 Inflammation can affect anal glands if they have been expressed incorrectly or too frequently.
 Avoid manually draining your dog's anal sacs if it is not required as this may inhibit the dog's ability to express the fluid naturally.
 Increasing stool firmness by feeding a high fibre diet can help as it increases pressure on the sphincter's muscles to trigger fluid elimination.

 Is your dog being treated for intestinal worms?

 If your dog's anal sacs are functioning normally, another common cause of the booty scoot could be some unfriendly parasites.
 Tapeworm is an intestinal worm that is contracted from eating an infected flea.

-Tapeworm can be treated easily with all-wormers like Drontal or Value Plus.
+Tapeworm can be treated easily with all-wormers like Drontal.
 Regularly treating your dog for fleas will reduce exposure to potentially infected fleas.
 Nexgard chews and Frontline Plus spot on treatments both offer monthly coverage from fleas.

 Tapeworm infestations can easily be identified in your pooch's feces.
 Tapeworm bodies are made up of many segments and when these break off or are shed, they are eliminated as waste.
 The segments look similar to grains of rice in terms of shape, size and sometimes colour.
 You may also be able to see shed segments on the fur near your pet's anus or in their bed.

 Most dogs do the bum run because of irritated anal glands or an intestinal worming problem.
 If your dog has very soft or runny stools, add more fibre to their diet.
 Most light or weight loss dog foods have a higher fibre content than regular maintenance diets.
 If your dog is still unable to naturally relieve their anal glands, consult your vet or groomer to get them manually expressed.